thierrygosselin/stackr/README.md

 ```
 ## Example

-** Using *haplo2genind* to do a DAPC analysis of your data.
+** Using *haplo2genind* function to do a DAPC analysis of your data (5 steps)**

-1. Load the necessary librairies, here is an example of how to do this:
+Step 1.
+Load the necessary librairies, here is an example of how to do this:
 ```r
 library(adegenet)
 library(stackr)
 ```
-2. Set your working directories (e.g. the path to your stacks output files and
+Step 2.
+Set your working directories (e.g. the path to your stacks output files and
 where you want the output to be saved)

 ```r
 setwd("/Users/thierry/Dropbox/brook_charr_pop/01_stacks_populations")
 ```
-3. Missing genotypes: Remove individuals with more that 30% of missing genotypes
+Step 3.
+Missing genotypes: Remove individuals with more that 30% of missing genotypes
 from *batch_1.haplotypes.tsv* file.
 Explore this parameter with different values.
 I also feed the function a whitelist of loci that I want to keep (after filtering).
 We are interested in the the blacklisted id output ("blacklisted.id.30.txt"),